 - Signage designating proper usage

 - Posted hours for using the park, court, field, or playground

-The more people out and about at any given time increases the risk for a would-be criminal of being seen or caught.
+The more people out and about at any given time, the higher the chance of seeing or catching a criminal.

 Activity support gets more people out.
 More people out means more eyes on the area.
 And more eyes means more natural surveillance.
 The system feeds itself and helps keep everyone safe, secure, and protected.

-A space can either be used for its intended purpose, or it gets appropriated for illegitimate if not criminal ones.
+Either a space gets used for its intended purpose, or it gets appropriated for illegitimate if not criminal ones.